MindsightCo/go-mindsight-collector/README.md

 You can control how frequently samples are sent to the Agent via `collector.OptionCacheDepth()`.

+By default, vendored packages within the set of watched packages are not sampled.
+If you would like to include vendored packages in the data, set `collector.OptionIncludeVendor()`.

 Feel free to provide your own [context](https://godoc.org/context) according to your needs.
 The collector will halt if the context receives a cancellation request (i.e. it respects `ctx.Done()`).